Evertras/twitter-plays-ttt/UFO.md

 1. What year had the most sightings?
 1. What season of the year tends to have the most sightings?
 By how much?
 1. Which shapes are most commonly seen?
-1. Which state has the most sightings per-capita?
+1. Which state has the most/least sightings per-capita?
 Take population into account.
 1. What's the median duration a UFO is seen?
-Standard deviation?
+What's the standard deviation?

 ## Before You Start